 TeacherSpeak: A Survey was conducted with high school teachers in Karnataka to get their opinions heard about their students' learning levels and the challenges associated with the reopening of schools.
 Teachers overwhelmingly reported that students were not at grade level.
 The report is a warning that resuming grade level textbook teaching prematurely would be harmful.

 Family Survey: An ongoing households survey to capture the experiences of parents and students regarding their education during the pandemic and school opening after a disruption of over a year.
 The survey is being conducted in rural and urban regions of Karnataka and will be conducted in Telangana.
+The short survey instrument can be translated into different languages.
+Groups interested in administering the survey in their states can contact the NCEE.

 School Heads Survey: This survey is expected to be done regularly and aims to capture inputs from school principals/HMs about the situation on the ground, focusing on the school re-opening process, enrollment of students, teaching-learning challenges, guidelines and support from governments.
 The tool is ready, and the survey will be launched shortly.